mj-jimenez/pandrugs-frontend/app/help/help.md

 ## 4. Genes, Gene Ranking, CNVs, Small Variants and Multi-omics Query Output<a name="genes-gene-rank-cnvs-vcf-and-multi-omics-query-output"></a>

-Once the query has been completed, a summary box with the execution details, some plots and a summary table with a drug ranking will appear.
+Once the query has been completed, a downloadable report with top results, a summary box with the execution details, some plots and a summary table with a drug ranking will appear.

 ### 4.1 Summary Box<a name="summary-box"></a>

 This box details the total number of queried genes as well as the number of genes present and absent in PanDrugsdb.
 Morever, it specifies the type of query in the title and the [analysis options](#!/help#analysis-options) that were selected.
-If you made a [Small Variants Query](#!/help#vcf-query) with <span style="color:#50AC50">**PharmCAT analysis**</span>, the full PharmCAT's report will be available for download at the summary box.
+If you made a [small variants query](#!/help#vcf-query) with a <span style="color:#50AC50">**PharmCAT analysis**</span>, the full PharmCAT's report will be available for download at the summary box.

 <div style="text-align: left;"><img src="summary-box-01.png" alt="Summary Box" height="100%" width="100%"/>

-### 4.2 Charts<a name="drug-status-level"></a>
+### 4.2 Charts<a name="charts"></a>

 #### 4.2.1 Scatter Plot<a name="scatter-plot"></a>